Centaurea scabiosa

 Centaurea scabiosa, or greater knapweed, is a perennial plant of the genus Centaurea.
 It is native to Europe and bears purple flower heads.

 Greater knapweed is found growing in dry grasslands, hedgerows and cliffs on lime-rich soil.
 Upright branched stems terminate in single thistle-like flowerheads, each having an outer ring of extended, purple-pink "ragged" bracts which form a crown around the central flowers.
 The plant has deeply dissected leaves which form a clump at the base.

 This species is very valuable to bees.
 It is also a magnet for many species of butterfly.
 Among them is the marbled white.

 This is the only known food plant for caterpillars of the Coleophoridae case-bearer moth Coleophora didymella.
 Centaurea scabiosa has been used in traditional herbal healing as either a vulnerary or an emollient.

-The plant is sometimes confused with devils-bit scabious, however the leaves on this plant are arranged alternately, whereas in devils-bit they are opposite.